To download a PDF of the abstract submission guidelines, CLICK HERE

 1) Completed Work – projects with results that will be ready for presentation at the symposium

 2) Work in Progress – incomplete projects that are in the conceptual phase, design phase, or data collection phase but do not have results ready for presentation at the symposium

-- Purpose: What problems or issues have you identified and addressed/What problems or issues have you identified and are working to address?
+- Background: What problems or issues have you identified and addressed/What problems or issues have you identified and are working to address?

 - Methods: What did you do/What do you plan to do?

 - Results: What did you find/What do you expect to find (i.e. your hypothesis)?